google/osv.dev/gcp/website/blog/content/posts/2024-in-review/index.md

 We also continued to make performance and reliability improvements to the API, and transitioned the website serving infrastructure from Google App Engine to Cloud Run.

-OSV.dev API usage of peaked at over 900 QPS in October.
+OSV.dev API usage of peaked at over 900 QPS in October, with at least 140 QPS specifically attributable to OSV-Scanner (including [OpenSSF Scorecard](https://securityscorecards.dev/)'s use of OSV-Scanner).

 With the growth in ecosystems, we took the opportunity to [simplify the exported data](https://groups.google.com/g/osv-discuss/c/V7ZSZEMewGA) in our public GCS bucket.